Posted: March 30, 2022

 Taking a gap year before law school is an excellent chance to develop your leadership acumen.

-Leadership abilities demonstrate that you have the qualities necessary to succeed in a law career.
+Leadership abilities demonstrate that you have the necessary qualities to succeed in a law career.

-Law schools will look favourably on your application if you can demonstrate leadership training or describe situations where your leadership skills came into play.
+Law schools will look favourably on your application if you can demonstrate leadership training or situations where your leadership skills came into play.

-These courses will teach you both theoretical concepts and the practical skills necessary to lead a team.
+GVI’s volunteer or internship abroad programs can teach you both theoretical concepts and the practical skills necessary to lead a team.

+For example, an internship in Peru can help you develop the oral and written skills that are essential for a successful law career.
 Real-world experience proves that you are mature and capable, with knowledge that extends beyond a college classroom.

 Law school admissions committees look for candidates that possess a strong set of soft skills.
 These types of skills are fundamental to succeeding in law school and in a law career.

-As well as looking good on your resume, our programs will help you grow into a well-rounded, globally minded individual.
+As well as looking good on your resume, our programs will help you grow into a well-rounded, globally-minded individual.

 One important thing to keep in mind when deciding what to do in a gap year, is to avoid choosing activities simply for the sake of resume building.